galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-umis/tutorial.md

 > Provided that these reads all map to the same gene:
 >
 > 1. Which of these reads come from the same cell?
-> 2. Which of these reads are duplicates?
+> 2. Which of these reads are PCR duplicates?
 >
 > > ### {% icon solution %} Solution
 > >